-- Scout is an information clearinghouse with online resources on all aspects of visual impairments and blindness, maintained by the Training and Educational Resources Program at Perkins.
+- Scout is an information clearinghouse with online resources on all aspects of visual impairments and blindness, maintained by the Research Library staff.

 - Directory of Massachusetts Agencies Serving Individuals Who Are Blind is a searchable list of services for persons who are blind or visually impaired in Massachusetts.
 The Directory search from the American Foundation for the Blind lists a variety of resources and can be searched by state or province as well as type of service.

 - The Research Library has a subscription to ERIC Full Text, a database of journal articles, dissertations, and other research material focused on education.
-Access is available for Perkins staff (please contact the Research Library and we'll get you started).
 Access is available to members of the general public while visiting the Research Library.